 It may be worthwhile to seek legal advice should you be considering challenging the speed identified, or appeal any suspension which may have arisen from the paying of the penalty notice.
 Should you contact Josh and James, they can give you advice and appear on your behalf should you need them to.

 For completeness, you can see the full details of all speeding offences and penalties.

 Will my licence be suspended if I am caught speeding?

 Depending on the licence status, and the type of offence, your licence may well be suspended on the spot.
-There are licence suspension periods, similar to minimum disqualification periods applied by a Court, for exceeding the speed limit by more than 30 km/h (3 months), and by more that 45 km/h (6 months).
-If police catch you speeding by more than 45 km/h it is highly likely that your licence will be immediately suspended and confiscated for 6 months.
+There are licence suspension periods, similar to minimum disqualification periods applied by a Court, for exceeding the speed limit by more than 30 km/h (3 months), and by more than 45 km/h (6 months).
+If the police catch you speeding by more than 45 km/h, it is highly likely that your licence will be immediately suspended and confiscated for 6 months.

 - a driver is caught exceeding the speed limit by 45 km/h; or